Monet Hurst-Mendoza

-Monet Hurst-Mendoza is an American playwright, director, and theatre producer.
+Monet Hurst-Mendoza is an American playwright, director, and theatre producer and television writer.
 Her plays predominantly feature people of color, and often deal with heavier subject matters—such as morality, exploitation, and corruption.
 She explores themes of race, culture, and identity in her works, and constructs characters that develop unconventional relationships and overcome situations via unique escapist approaches.

 Hurst-Mendoza has worked with organizations such as Rising Circle Theater Collective, The Public Theater, WP Theater, |the claque|, Lookingglass Theatre Company, The Kupferberg Center, and The Classical Theatre of Harlem to develop her plays.

 Hurst-Mendoza dedicates her career to promoting and advocating for greater representation of artists of color and women in theater.
 In April 2017, she spoke on the Challenging Stigma Through the Arts and Technology panel as part of the Nasty Women Unite Fest.
+She was part of the writing staff for Law and Order SVU for seasons 21-24.

 Education

 Hurst-Mendoza attended Marymount Manhattan College from 2005 to 2009 and graduated with a B.A. in Theatre Arts, with concentrations in playwriting and directing.
 During her time there, she received the 2009 Gold Key for Excellence in Theatre Arts (Writing for the Stage).

 From ages eight to eighteen, Hurst-Mendoza's background consisted mostly of acting and musical theater training.
 At the beginning of her career at Marymount Manhattan College, she was waitlisted for the musical theater program, and thus decided to enroll in the playwriting program instead.
 She cites the exact moment that she decided she did not want to act anymore as when she was waiting to attend her introduction to acting class, in which she was studying Spike Heels by Theresa Rebeck.
 While observing the other actors in the class perform a scene, Hurst-Mendoza recalls herself reconfiguring in her mind how the acting teacher had chosen to stage the play.
 It was then when she realized that she did not have as much of an interest in acting as she did in figuring out "how these people are getting to where they are getting and how it looks."